 The mouse bioassay (MBA) method has historically been utilized for the analysis of PSTs.
 The MBA method has the advantage of providing an integrated response of all the PSTs.
 However, it has poor reproducibility, low sensitivity, and there are ethical arguments against the use of live animals.
-In order to replace the MBA method, liquid chromatography with pre-column or post-column derivatization and fluorescent detection (LC-FLD) based methods have been developed and used as the officially prescribed analytical approaches in the European Union for the detection of PSTs.
+In order to replace the MBA method, liquid chromatography with pre-column or postcolumn derivatization and fluorescent detection (LC-FLD)-based methods have been developed and used as the officially prescribed analytical approaches in the European Union for the detection of PSTs.
 The LC-FLD method has the advantage of providing sensitive and selective determination of the PSTs but is time consuming and laborious as PSTs must be derivatized to allow for fluorescence detection.

 Regulations on food and environmental testing often require the analysis of contaminants using confirmatory techniques, such as LC-MS/MS. There is a demand for powerful and rapid analytical methods that can detect very low concentrations of paralytic shellfish toxins in a variety of sample matrices.
-However, PSTs are a class of watersoluble toxins and have many pairs of isomers (Figure 1).
+However, PSTs are a class of water-soluble toxins and have many pairs of isomers (Figure 1).
 Chromatographic separation and resolution have posed a challenge in implementing reverse-phase LC-MS/MS techniques for routine PSTs analysis.
 A HILIC column was chosen for the separation of these polar compounds.
-Moreover, shellfish contain protein, fat, minerals and other nutrients, and sample extraction produces these interferences which may affect method performance.
-Therefore, an effective clean-up approach was established to analyze 14 hydrophilic paralytic shellfish toxins simultaneously in a single run.
-This simplified sample preparation in combination with ultrahigh performance LC, and sensitive MRM detection allows detecting PSTs faster and is less labor-intensive than LC-FLD.

 Figure 1.
-Structures of principal toxins with paralytic shellfish toxins syndrome.
-Toxicity equivalency factors
+Structures of Principal Toxins.
+Shown are the toxins associated with Paralytic Shellfish toxins syndrome and their Toxicity equivalency factors.